glitcher255/keycloak-kubernetes-terraform/README.md

 ---

-## 🔄 Deployment Documentation
+## 🔄 Dynamic Configuration Flow (IP Discovery + Injection)

-1. Wait for LoadBalancer IPs:
+1. Ansible waits for both Keycloak and Static Site LoadBalancer IPs to become available
-2. Use Ansible until loop to poll for IP readiness
-3. Inject IP into static site:
+2. The Keycloak IP is injected into the static site's HTML via Jinja2 template
-4. Jinja2 template renders static HTML with Keycloak public IP
-5. Configure Keycloak:
-6. Once static site IP is ready, it is used as the redirect_uri via Keycloak REST API
+3. The Static Site IP is then used to configure Keycloak clients via REST API This ensures mutual routing is configured dynamically and correctly without hardcoded values

 ---